 So what do xenohormones look like in our daily lives?
 Here’s what you need to avoid:

 My second recommendation for naturally supporting your progesterone is to use bioidentical progesterone oil.
-Tune in next week to find out WHAT bioidentical progesterone oil is, how it can help, and how to effectively use it!

 Looking to have a more in-depth conversation about how to improve your fertility?
 Schedule a consultation with me!